brandon-lind/vendor-management-example/README.md

 # Vendor Management Example

-A fictional project to practice creating a fully functional application use a variety of technologies such as Docker, Flyway, Postgesql, .NET Core, Java, Node, and React.
+A fictional project to practice creating a fully functional application use a variety of technologies such as Docker, Flyway, Postgresql, .NET Core, Java, Node, and React.

 ## Prerequisites